voucherifyio/sdk-java-openapi-based/docs/ValidationRulesApi.md

     ValidationRulesApi apiInstance = new ValidationRulesApi(defaultClient);
     String relatedObjectId = "relatedObjectId_example"; // String | The resource ID to which the validation rule was assigned; this could be, for example, a resource ID of a voucher, campaign, earning rule, reward assignment, promotion tier, or distribution.
     String rule = "rule_example"; // String | Validation rule ID.
     Integer page = 56; // Integer | Which page of results to return.
+The lowest value is `1`.
-    Integer limit = 56; // Integer | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items.
+    Integer limit = 56; // Integer | Limits the number of objects to be returned.
+The limit can range between 1 and 100 items.
+If no limit is set, it returns 10 items.
     String order = "order_example"; // String | Sorts the results using one of the filtering options: `-created_at`, `created_at`, where the dash `-` preceding a sorting option means sorting in a descending order. try {
       ValidationRulesAssignmentsListResponseBody result = apiInstance.listValidationRulesAssignments(relatedObjectId, rule, page, limit, order);